floydhub/floyd-docs/docs/guides/jobs/metrics.md

 ## System Metrics

 System metrics provide insight into the system stats of your FloydHub training machine.
-These metrics will be automatically collected for all types of jobs - Command Mode, Jupyter Mode, and Serving Mode.
+These metrics will be automatically collected for all types of jobs - Command Mode and Serving Mode.

 ![Delete job](../../img/system.png)